YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 The solution is a restriction of the syntax so that there are only  and we only work with formulae that are built by these two predicate symbols, the logic connectives and (non-predicate) constants and variables.
-The two predicate symbols `==` and `=/=` are interpreted as "syntactic equality" and "syntactic disequality" resp. and all other symbols adopt the Herbrand interpretation: they just denote themselves.

 Note that such formulae might be infinte (yes, an infinitely long formula like `F1 & F2 | F3 & F4 | ...`), and
 for a finite representation of which we may need recursively defined names for them, for example:
  `is_nat x := x == O | fresh y in x == S y & is_nat y`, which expands into the infinite formula: